DTADMI/gamehub-app/README.md

 ### Game controls (quick reference)

+- Profiles: Manage your nickname and avatar in `/settings`.
+Choice persists locally.
+- Stats: View your high score, last score, and total sessions per game on the respective game pages.
+- Local Leaderboards: Compete with yourself or friends locally.
+Top 10 scores are saved per game.
 - Snake: Swipe (default on touch), optional Joystick/D‑pad/Taps; Arrows on keyboard; Space to pause/resume; Space after Game Over to restart.
 Swipe/touch events prevent page scroll during interaction.
 - Breakout: Move with Arrow keys by default; optional Mouse control via a toggle under the canvas.
 Space to